Today’s featured essential oil is an exquisite citrus that has a front row seat

 (Source: Wikipedia)

-My Personal Connection with Bergamot Essential Oil:
+My Personal Connection to Bergamot Essential Oil

 Bergamot is one of my favorite essential oils.
 It not only smells divine but lifts a heavy heart and brings in positive energy.
 I love to diffuse Bergamot during the dark grey winter days here in Pennsylvania.
 Its bright refreshing aroma really lifts the spirits!
 Citrus oils tend to be very affordable, but this one is a little costlier – and worth every penny!